-- a. the securities are sold short only for cash; - b. the securities sold short will not be - i. a security that the Fund is otherwise not permitted by securities legislation to purchase at the time of the transaction; - ii. "illiquid assets" as such term is defined in NI 81-102; or - iii. a security of an investment fund (other than an index participation unit); - c. at the time the Fund sells the security short, - i. the Fund has pre-arranged to borrow the securities from a lender for the purpose of such short sale; - ii. the aggregate market value of all securities of the issuer of the securities sold short by the Fund does not exceed 5% of the total net asset value of RP Strategic Income Plus Fund and RP Target 2026 Discount Bond Fund unless the securities are "government securities" (as defined in NI 81-102) sold short for hedging purposes, or 10% of the total net asset value of RP Alternative Global Bond Fund unless the securities are "government securities" (as defined in NI 81-102) sold short; and
+- a. the securities are sold short only for cash; - b. the securities sold short will not be - i. a security that the Fund is otherwise not permitted by securities legislation to purchase at the time of the transaction; - ii. "illiquid assets" as such term is defined in NI 81-102; or - iii. a security of an investment fund (other than an index participation unit); - c. at the time the Fund sells the security short, - i. the Fund has pre-arranged to borrow the securities from a lender for the purpose of such short sale; - ii. the aggregate market value of all securities of the issuer of the securities sold short by the Fund does not exceed 5% of the total net asset value of RP Strategic Income Plus Fund and RP Target 2026 Discount Bond Fund unless the securities are: (a) a "government security" as defined in NI 81-102 and (b) an evidence of indebtedness issued, or fully and unconditionally guaranteed as to principal and interest, by any of the federal government of the United Kingdom or the federal government of Germany (collectively, "Government

+Securities") sold short for hedging purposes, or 10% of the total net asset value of RP Alternative Global Bond Fund unless the securities are Government Securities sold short; and

-- iii. the aggregate market value of all securities sold short by the Fund does not exceed 20% of the total net asset value of RP Strategic Income Plus Fund and RP Target 2026 Discount Bond Fund or 50% of the total net asset value of RP Alternative Global Bond Fund, except that RP Alternative Global Bond Fund may short sell "government securities" (as defined in NI 81-102) in excess of 50% of the Fund's net asset value provided that the Fund's aggregate exposure to short selling, cash borrowing and specified derivatives transactions remains within the 300% of the Fund's net asset value limit prescribed by NI 81-102; - d.
-RP Strategic Income Plus Fund and RP Target 2026 Discount Bond Fund will hold cash cover (as defined in NI 81-102) in an amount, including the Fund's assets deposited with dealers as security in connection with the short sale, that is at least 150% of the aggregate market value of all securities sold short by the Fund on a daily marked-to-market basis, unless the securities are "government securities" (as defined in NI 81-102); and - e. no proceeds from any short sale by RP Strategic Income Plus Fund or RP Target 2026 Discount Bond Fund will be used by the Fund to purchase long positions in securities other than those that qualify as cash cover.
+- the aggregate market value of all securities sold short by the Fund does not exceed 20% of the total net asset value of RP Strategic Income Plus Fund and RP Target 2026 Discount Bond Fund or 100% of the total net asset value of RP Alternative Global Bond Fund, except that RP Alternative Global Bond Fund may short sell Government Securities in an amount up to 300% of the Fund's net asset value provided that the Fund's aggregate exposure to short selling, cash borrowing and specified derivatives transactions remains within the 300% of the Fund's net asset value limit prescribed by NI 81-102; - d.
+RP Strategic Income Plus Fund and RP Target 2026 Discount Bond Fund will hold cash cover (as defined in NI 81-102) in an amount, including the Fund's assets deposited with dealers as security in connection with the short sale, that is at least 150% of the aggregate market value of all securities sold short by the Fund on a daily marked-to-market basis, unless the securities are Government Securities; and - e. no proceeds from any short sale by RP Strategic Income Plus Fund or RP Target 2026 Discount Bond Fund will be used by the Fund to purchase long positions in securities other than those that qualify as cash cover.

 The Portfolio Advisor has written policies and procedures in place that govern portfolio management activities, including short selling.
-These written policies and procedures include fund level policies with limits and restrictions that ensure compliance with NI 81-102 and internal risk limits to manage risks associates with short selling.
+These written policies and procedures include fund level policies with limits and restrictions that ensure compliance with NI 81-102, any exemptive relief obtained by a Fund, and internal risk limits to manage risks associates with short selling.
 The Portfolio Advisor authorizes trades, including short sales, in line with the investment objectives, investment strategies and policy limits of the Funds.
 The compliance team monitors Funds to ensure regulatory compliance, including compliance with NI 81-102.
 The Risk Committee is responsible for setting these policies and procedures and reviewing them on an ongoing and regular basis.
 Certain members of the Risk Committee are independent of the portfolio management team.
 Risk measurement procedures and simulations are used to test the portfolios under stress conditions.